Lewis Hoffacker

-Roscoe Lewis Hoffacker (February 11, 1923 Glenville, Pennsylvania – August 18, 2013 Austin, Texas) was an American Career Foreign Service Officer who was Chargé d'Affaires ad interim to Algeria (1967–1969) and served a concurrent appointment as Ambassador Extraordinary and Plenipotentiary to Cameroon and Equatorial Guinea (1970–1972).
+Roscoe Lewis Hoffacker (February 11, 1923, in Glenville, Pennsylvania – August 18, 2013, in Austin, Texas) was an American Career Foreign Service Officer who was Chargé d'Affaires ad interim to Algeria (1967–1969) and served a concurrent appointment as Ambassador Extraordinary and Plenipotentiary to Cameroon and Equatorial Guinea (1970–1972).

 Biography

 Born to parents Beulah Barbehenn and Roscoe E. Hoffacker, Hoffacker attended the public schools in Hanover, Pennsylvania, Gettysburg College, and George Washington University (BA in International Affairs, 1948) where he was elected to Phi Beta Kappa.
 He continued his education at the Fletcher School of Law and Diplomacy (Master's degree in International Affairs, 1949), American University in Beirut, Oxford University in England, and the National War College.

 Hoffacker was a First Lieutenant (77th Infantry Division) during World War II, serving in the Pacific.
 He was awarded a Purple Heart because he was wounded on Okinawa.
 He began his career with the U.S. Foreign Service in 1950 as desk officer for Greece and served subsequently in Tehran, Istanbul, Paris, Elisabethville and Leopoldville in the Congo, Algiers, Yaoundé, Santa Isabel, Norfolk VA, and several tours in Washington DC, where he retired in 1975 as Special Assistant to the Secretary of State (Coordinator for Combating Terrorism).
 After his retirement, Hoffacker joined Shell Oil Company as Consultant on International Affairs before retiring and to Cape Cod in 1988.
 In September 1995, he moved to Austin, Texas.